Council housing allocation schemes set out who can get a council or housing association home.

 - who can apply to go on the council's waiting list

-- the size of property you will be considered for
+- the size of property you could get

 Who gets priority for housing

-All councils must give reasonable preference for housing to people who:
+Councils must give some priority for housing to people who:

 - are homeless or are threatened with homelessness